John Tavares Game Preview: Maple Leafs vs. Panthers

 John Tavares Game Preview: Maple Leafs vs. Panthers - October 19

-John Tavares will be in action when the Toronto Maple Leafs and Florida Panthers play at 7:00 PM ET on Thursday, October 19, 2023.
-If you'd like to wager on Tavares' prop bets, we've got plenty of information to help you.
+John Tavares and the Toronto Maple Leafs will play the Florida Panthers at 7:00 PM ET on Thursday, at BB&T Center.
+Looking to bet on Tavares' props?
+Here is some information to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.